LuaLS/LLS-Addons/CONTRIBUTING.md

 ### Creating an addon
 To create your own addon, you will want to first create an issue explaining what you are creating.
 This will help prevent multiple people working on their own versions of the same thing.
 Then you will need to create a GitHub repository to store your addon.
 Definition files will need to placed in a `library/` directory.
+Take a look at some of the pre-existing addons as an example and take a look at [environment emulations][environment-emulation-wiki].

 ### Testing Changes